kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 There are two main ways to have Nodes added to the {{< glossary_tooltip text="API server" term_id="kube-apiserver" >}}:

 1. The kubelet on a node self-registers to the control plane
-2. You, or another human user, manually add a Node object
+2. You, or another human user, manually adds a Node object

 After you create a Node object, or the kubelet on a node self-registers, the control plane checks whether the new Node object is valid.
 For example, if you